 Read Chapter 6 “Patrick’s Quarters”

-Of course, she has changed since then so much; her life became all about sustainability and preservation.
+Of course, she has changed not only her habits since their childhood; her life became all about sustainability and preservation.
 However, now and then, she still loved indulging in a long shower or hot bath.
-She expected that this shower was going to be her last for a long time.
-She knew that once Patrick knows the truth, there would be not much time left for them to find their children.
+She was certain that this shower was going to be her last for a long time.
+She knew that time was of the essence and every minute counted.

-Her whole plan was built around Patrick and she was truly hoping he wasn’t going to betray her.
+Her whole plan was built around Patrick.
 In the Old World, without him, she couldn’t do much or rather couldn’t do enough to save her children.

-Her hot shower slowly started turning into a cold one.
-Not only freedom of movement but also all the resources were limited in the Old World.
-She could never understand why, after all those years of austerity, limitations and suffering, the people of the Old World were still willing to put up with all those.
+Maggie could never understand why, after all those years of austerity, limitations and suffering, the people of the Old World were still willing to put up with the Corporate Government, why no one was fighting or demanding change?
 She quickly jumped out of the shower, dried her body as fast as she could, and pulled out a spare jumpsuit from her backpack.
-Before leaving the bathroom, she looked at her mirror reflection and noticed a few more grey hair and dark circles under her eyes.
+Before leaving the bathroom, she looked at her reflection in the mirror and noticed a few grey hairs accompanied by dark circles under her eyes.
 The past 24 hours were challenging and the next 48 weren’t going to be easier.
-So there was no surprise for her to see how much she has aged over the past few days.
+So it wasn’t a surprise to see how much she has aged over the past couple of days.

-Patrick tried his best to cook with whatever limited food he found.
-When Maggie finally came to the kitchen, the dining table was set for a romantic candlelight dinner, not something Maggie expected but she was truly grateful that he tried, despite the challenging circumstances.
-The quietness and darkness of this place made Maggie feel uneasy.
-She has never been a fan of dark, quiet places; they always gave her chills.
+When Maggie walked into the kitchen, the dining table was set for a romantic candlelight dinner, not something Maggie expected but she was truly grateful that he tried, despite the circumstances.

-– “Can we talk now?” – he asked wanting to destruct his imagination that was already making huge and gigantic, impossible plans for the two of them.
+– “Can we talk now?” – he asked in an attempt to stop his imagination from making impossible plans for the two of them.

-– “Do you remember all those years ago when the Old World’s Corporate Government invited us for negotiations?” – she asked.
+– “Do you remember all those years ago when the Corporate Government invited us for negotiations?” – she asked.

 – “How could I forget?”